waltz-axl-c-tuzon/waltz-axl-c-tuzon.github.io/projects/polymorphism.md

 This assignment was all done by myself.
 This project taught me about polymorphism, inheritance, and ponters.
 It took me a while to get a hold of C++ pointers, but I managed to understand it through YouTube tutorials and reading and watching the Professor's lecture videos.

-Here is the class hierarchy diagram of the code's polyomrphism:
+Here is the class hierarchy diagram of the code's polymorphism:

 ```c
 /**